 Thirsty Street Brewing Company is best known for its sour beers, which it manages to make in the same facility as its regular one thanks to a well walled-off section for the wild yeasts to go crazy on their own.
 The facility feels more like an artisan brewery than the other Billings breweries, run by people who are trying to be real experimental craftsmen.
 It’s not easy to make Belgian style beers well, especially sours, so there’s a high level of dedication going on.

 That doesn’t mean they don’t embrace fun though.
 There’s a great game room with pool, darts, tabletop shuffleboard, and sometimes live music.
 They serve hot dogs and sausages made from meat supplied by local farms.

 Some of their most popular sours are made with peaches or Flathead cherries, then they make a variety of non-sour Belgians, including a wit beer.
 These sour styles are just one part of the beer menu though.
 I had an excellent nut brown ale and wish I could have the German chocolate nitro stout appear as my dessert next time I’m eating out.
 They also make IPAs, other stouts, and a Belgian blonde.

 Other Billings MT breweries on the trail we didn’t make it to are Montana Brewing Company, Angry Hank’s, and Carter’s Brewing.
-Montana Brewing Company just celebrated its 25th birthday and their Cold Smoke beer pops up as a local favorite.
+Montana Brewing Company just celebrated its 25th birthday and I had the custom one they make for a nearby bar–Hooligan’s Irish Red Ale–when we wanted to stay out late (see the laws section below).
 Angry Hank’s makes two popular ones you’ll find all over: another wheat beer (they love that stuff here) called Anger Management and another that was my personal favorite of the strong sellers: Street Fight red ale.